USA Banner

 Suzanne Sloan

-Sloan began her work in transportation and policy at Volpe in 1997.
+Sloan began her work in transportation at the U.S. DOT Volpe Center in 1997.
 She is recognized for her significant contributions to the adoption of intelligent transportation systems (ITS).
-This area of research and practice delivers new and innovative technologies to surface transportation to support improvements in safety, system optimization, mobility, and environmental performance.
+This area of research and practice delivers new and innovative technologies to transform transportation performance through improvements in safety; technology architecture, standards, and test validation; communications and spectrum analysis; and system-of-systems performance.